Skip to main content

 The Complete Pine Script Code

-For those who want to see the actual Pine Script implementation, here's the complete code for the scalping strategy I've been describing.
-Before diving in, if you're new to Pine Script strategy development, I recommend reading this comprehensive guide on Pine Script strategy entries - it explains the logic behind entry signals and helps you understand why certain conditions work better than others.
+Here's the full Pine Script implementation of the scalping strategy described above.
+If you're new to Pine Script strategy development, this tutorial on Pine Script strategy entries explains the logic behind entry signals and why certain conditions work better than others.

 // This source code is subject to the terms of the Mozilla Public License 2.0 at https://mozilla.org/MPL/2.0/